 This week, I took a quick search through some food blogs I keep bookmarked and found some inspiration for 3 meals that all, once again, follow the formula of protein and fibrous veggies with a little bit of starchy carbs.
 I'm a visual person; I just clicked what looked good;)

-- Sheet pan dinner: Harissa-Roasted Salmon and Veggies with Yogurt-Tahini Sauce.
+Sheet pan dinner: Harissa-Roasted Salmon and Veggies with Yogurt-Tahini Sauce.
 Ugh.
 I hate myself a little just typing that.
 It sounds so fancy!! ?
-Well, it was inspired by a Gwyneth Paltrow recipe on Goop.com - so it's no coincidence if you can TASTE a hint of "I'm better than you."
-But seriously though: Salmon, carrots, cauliflower, fennel.
-One sheet pan.
+Well, it was inspired by a Gwyneth Paltrow recipe on Goop.com - so it's no coincidence if you can TASTE a hint of "I'm better than you" lol.
+Salmon, carrots, cauliflower, fennel.
 Olive oil salt and pepper.
 Spicy Harissa.
 A drizzle of a simple sauce made with tahini, yogurt, and lemon juice.
 I think it's gonna be great.

-- Yogurt-marinated Chicken Skewers.
+Yogurt-marinated Chicken Skewers.
 Going to serve these with roasted veggies and either brown rice or quinoa.
-Probably a plop of hummus and yogurt and squeeze of fresh lemon over everything.
+Probably a hummus and Greek yogurt and squeeze of fresh lemon over everything.
 Yes!
 That sounds good. (<——that’s what you want to be thinking as these meals are coming together.
 Not, “OMG I can’t wait to not eat this.”)

 You Forgot Something: Dessert!

-One afternoon a week (it's usually Thursday or Friday), I'll head to Coco Bean in Chapel Hill for a Cold Brew and a Gluten-Free Vegan cupcake or GF Vegan brownie* because I believe in having dessert every week.
-Or I might go grab frozen yogurt w/ my husband one night after we teach classes. (*Not trying to be "healthy" by eating Vegan brownies here; they actually just taste better than the non-Vegan ones.
+One afternoon a week (it's usually Thursday or Friday), I'll head to Coco Bean in Chapel Hill for a Cold Brew and a Gluten-Free Vegan cupcake or GF Vegan brownie* because FLFs believe in having dessert every week. (*P.S.
+I’m not trying to sound "healthy" by eating Vegan brownies; they actually just taste better than the non-Vegan ones.
 GO FIGURE.
 They are from a local company here in North Carolina called JP’s Pastry!)